 This data showed that clinicians actually resolve such requests face-to-face 38% of the time, and over the phone 35% of the time.
 The doctor chose which was the best channel to answer the request; sometimes it meant seeing someone in person, sometimes it was over the phone.

 Our own research shows that video is highly suitable in some circumstances.
 For example, a GP talking to a parent of a child with a skin complaint can use ‘video-on-demand’ to see first hand what the problem is.

-For much of the time, the doctor can recognise the problem and make the appropriate recommendation, removing the need for both the patient and professional to go through the inconvenience, or even impossibility of a face to face meeting.
+Much of the time, the doctor can recognise the problem and make the appropriate recommendation, removing the need for both the patient and professional to go through the inconvenience, or even the impossibility of a face-to-face meeting.

 The underlying message is that technology needs to ‘understand users, their needs and the context’; coincidentally, this is the first principle of the government’s code of conduct for health and care technology.

 That is not to say that new communication channels should be avoided.
 Online consultation tools are showing some promise, helping GPs to manage demand and patients to get answers.

 Similarly, video communication technology is an important part of the communication mix.
 It can also benefit collaboration between GP and hospital consultant, or members of primary care networks.

 Undoubtedly, these will form an important part of communication going forward, and we are actively involved in supporting and providing such services ourselves.

 For certain groups, such tools can be highly valuable; as academic studies note, patients with mobility or mental health issues can benefit from video consultations.